 - 1.7 The detailed policies of the Local Development Plan were assessed to predict their impacts with regard to the Sustainability Objectives.
 Where the appraisal raised questions regarding the sustainability of a policy, or where the appraisal identified opportunities to further increase the sustainability benefits of a policy, a recommendation for change was made. - 1.8 Sustainability Appraisal has been part of the process for creating the Local Development Plan from the start and because of this most policies are, by this stage, as sustainable as they can be.
-The opportunities for improvement identified were: - Add criterion "The new building or land area is comparable in size to that which it is to replace" to Policy 34C for a more positive effect with regard to Sustainability Objective 3 (landscape/townscape) - this change has been made.
+No further opportunities for improvement were identified during the development of the Deposit Plan.